retaildevcrews/capi-in-codespaces/README.md

 ## Labs

 > **Note**
-> Labs should be completed in order from 1-3
+> Labs should be completed in order, starting from Lab 1

 | Lab  | Description |
 | ------------- | -------- |